-Stock research websites take a lot of different forms.
-Some services focus on recommending stocks that you can buy right now, while others take a more hands-off approach and simply give you a suite of tools that you can use to do your own research.
-With that in mind, let’s look at some of the common differences between stock research websites.
+Stock market research websites take a lot of different forms.
+Some services focus on recommending stocks that you can buy right now, while others take a more hands-off approach and simply give you a suite of tools that you can use to do your research.
+Additionally, there are free stock research websites and paid services.

 Technical vs. Fundamental Research

-These services can be used for discovery, or to shortcut the research process by allowing you to hone in on potential picks.
+Stock recommendation services can be used for discovery, or to shortcut the investment research process by allowing you to hone in on potential picks.
 However, it’s important to understand why recommendations are made – some services focus on fundamentals and others look at technical patterns – and to use recommendation platforms as a starting point only.
 You will still need to do your own, additional research before purchasing a recommended stock

 News and Discovery Tools

 Financial news platforms are also important research tools for both short-term and long-term traders.
 Following the latest stock market news can help you discover potential new stocks to look into using another stock research tool, or they could give recommendations about stocks worth a closer investigation.
 On top of that, there are numerous stock discovery tools that are simply algorithm-driven feeds of stocks that you might be interested in.
-These feeds can be based on your trading history, on stocks you keep in a watchlist, or on industries that you’ve indicated an interest in.
+These feeds can be based on your trading history, on stocks you keep on a watchlist, or on industries that you’ve indicated an interest in.

 What to Look for in a Stock Research Website

 A particular service should at the very least save you time by presenting actionable stock recommendations or cutting down on your search space for new investments.
 Importantly, the service should fit into your broader trading strategy – if you trade based on technical chart patterns, a stock research website that compares financial data across companies won’t be all that helpful to you.

 Most stock research websites offer trial periods so that you can not only test out the service, but also see how it fits into your trading style.
 Use these trials to your advantage to ensure that a stock research platform integrates nicely into your investing and adds to your profitability.

-Motley Fool – Best for Stock Recommendations
+The Motley Fool Stock Advisor – Best for Stock Recommendations

-Zacks – Best for Analyst Ratings
+Zacks Investment Research – Best for Analyst Ratings

-Zacks is a stock research platform that focuses on identifying promising stocks through analyst ratings.
+Zacks Investment Research is a stock research platform that focuses on identifying promising stocks through analyst ratings.
 The service offers a series of stock lists, with hundreds of stocks rated by analysts and categorized according to whether they are “value,” “growth,” “momentum,” or “income” stocks.

-The company also uses these ratings to develop stock screeners.
+The service also uses these ratings to develop stock screeners.
 Zacks’ screens combine a variety of fundamental and technical filters with stock categories and analyst recommendations to make it easier to identify promising stocks.
 The platform also focuses in on earnings reports, helping traders identify which stocks are primed for earnings surprises.

 Zacks offers news and basic research tools for free.
 Analyst recommendation lists and premium screens require Zacks Premium, which costs $249 per year.
 Zacks is best for advanced investors since you’ll need to do quite a bit of additional research to decide which stocks to invest in.

 FinViz – Best for Stock Scans

 In addition, FinViz is relatively unique in how it displays scan results.
-Scan results can be displayed not only in list form, but also in customizable heatmaps and bubble charts so that you can examine specific fundamental and technical metrics about the stocks that fit your scan filters.
+Scan results can be displayed not only in list form but also in customizable heatmaps and bubble charts, enabling you to examine specific fundamental and technical metrics about the stocks that fit your scan filters.
 FinViz also offers some insightful visualization tools for sector performance and individual stock performance using heatmaps.

 YCharts – Best for Fundamental Analysis

 YCharts is a unique platform for visualizing fundamental and financial data.
-You can design custom charts to look at how a company’s financials have changed over time or to compare financial metrics across multiple companies.
+You can design custom stock charts to look at how a company’s financials have changed over time or to compare financial metrics across multiple companies.
 The fundamental metrics included in YCharts go far beyond what most general company analysis websites provide – there are hundreds of statistics as well as digitized versions of companies’ income statements, balance sheets, and cash flows.